dino-/arch-install/README.md

 On the target machine

-- Boot the Arch USB
+- Boot the Arch installer
 - Connect to the internet
 - Set the root user's password to `arch1` with `passwd`
 - Start sshd `# systemctl start sshd`